etrusci-org/olay/app/mod/rotator.md

 ### shuffle

-whether to shuffle the items list.
+Whether to shuffle the items list.

 Valid: `true` | `false`